jodal/pyspotify/docs/api/link.rst

     .. data:: LINK_TRACK

     .. data:: LINK_ALBUM

     .. data:: LINK_ARTIST

     .. data:: LINK_SEARCH

     .. data:: LINK_PLAYLIST

+    .. method:: type()

+        Return the type of the link as an :class:`int`.
+Check value against the :data:`LINK_*` types.

     .. method:: as_album()

-        Return this link as an :class:`Album` object.
+        :return: the link as an :class:`Album` object.
+        :rtype: :class:`Album`

     .. method:: as_artist()

-        Return this link as an :class:`Artist` object.
+        :return: the link as an :class:`Artist` object.
+        :rtype: :class:`Artist`

     .. method:: as_track()

-        Return this link as a :class:`Track` object.
+        :return: the link as a :class:`Track` object.
+        :rtype: :class:`Track`

     .. staticmethod:: from_album(album)

+        :param album: an album
+        :type album: :class:`Album`
+        :return: link to the album
+        :rtype: :class:`Link`
         :raises: :exc:`SpotifyError`

         Create a new :class:`Link` object from an :class:`Album` object.

     .. staticmethod:: from_artist(artist)

+        :param artist: an artist
+        :type artist: :class:`Artist`
+        :return: link to the artist
+        :rtype: :class:`Link`
         :raises: :exc:`SpotifyError`

         Create a new :class:`Link` object from an :class:`Artist` object.

     .. staticmethod:: from_playlist(playlist)

+        :param playlist: a playlist
+        :type playlist: :class:`Playlist`
+        :return: link to the playlist
+        :rtype: :class:`Link`
         :raises: :exc:`SpotifyError`

         Create a new :class:`Link` object from a :class:`Playlist` object.

     .. staticmethod:: from_search(results)

+        :param results: a result set
+        :type results: :class:`Results`
+        :return: link to the result set
+        :rtype: :class:`Link`
         :raises: :exc:`SpotifyError`

         Create a new :class:`Link` object from a :class:`Results` object.

     .. staticmethod:: from_string(s)

+        :param s: a Spotify URI
+        :type s: :class:`string`
+        :return: link to the same resource as the URI string
+        :rtype: :class:`Link`
         :raises: :exc:`SpotifyError`

         Create a new :class:`Link` object from a string.